Dakoriki/ESPHome-Balboa-Spa/README.md

 Get local control of a Balboa spa using an ESPhome supported micro controller (ESP32, ESP8266)

+# Note on ESPhome 2025.2 and later

+Custom components were deprecated some time ago and now with 2025.2 the support got removed entirely.
+Idk if I'm going to ever make this work with the newer External Components.
+So for now you need ESPhome 2024.12 or earlier to actually compile the code.
+Kinda annoying...

+Everything still seems to work on the HA side even if a newer ESPhome version.
+You just can't look at the log or update the configuration in the newer releases.

 # Funtionality

 With this project you can: